Kunj-13/StockSense/Weekly Reports/Weekly Report - 10-30.md

 This week:

-I was working on data visualization libray Chart.js for displaying stock trends and analysis, now I realized the backend is not creatted for chrts.
+I was working on data visualization libray Chart.js for displaying stock trends and analysis, now I realized the backend is not created for charts.
 So my week was not productive, but I learn something that maybe useful in the future.
 Setting up react is not a big job, but it took me days to understand how to build it.

 ### Subsection 2: